Mark Roeder: Works

 The ABC broadcaster and critic Phillip Adams described The Big Mo as 'a revelation.
 In our personal, political and economic lives we seem to be swept along by circumstances.
 Our attempts to change direction are doomed.
 The Big Mo explains why.'
 The Guardian 's Steven Poole, criticised the book for 'overstretching the Newtonian-physics analogy'.

 Roeder's book, Unnatural Selection: Why the Geeks will Inherit the Earth (2013), analyses the impact of technology on human evolution and the rise of the ‘geek’ class.
-It suggests that the Man-made environment of the Anthropocene is selecting for more non-neurotypical traits in humans, compared to previous generations, which is fostering a cognitive revolution in the human species.
+It suggests that the Man-made environment of the Anthropocene is selecting for more diverse traits in humans, compared to previous generations, which is fostering a cognitive revolution in the human species.